Is Collection Bureau of America Hurting Your Credit?

 Collection Bureau of America, Ltd. Complaints

-Most collection agencies have numerous complaints filed against them with the Consumer Financial Protection Bureau (CFPB) and the Better Business Bureau (BBB).
+Many collection agencies have numerous complaints filed with the Consumer Financial Protection Bureau (CFPB) and the Better Business Bureau (BBB).
 Most consumer complaints are about inaccurate reporting, harassment, or failure to verify a debt.
 If you find yourself facing any of these situations with a debt collector, you may also want to consider filing a complaint.

 Your Rights When Dealing with Collection Bureau of America